g8hh/the-tree-of-life/docs/particles.md

 - x, y: The starting coordinates of the particle.
 Default is at the mouse position.
 - offset: How far from the start each particle should appear.
 Default is 10.
+- xVel, yVel: Set initially based on other properties, then used to update movement.

 - layer: When changing tabs, if leaving the `layer` tab, this particle will be erased.
+- You can add other features to particles, but you must impliment their effects yourself.

 Function features: These stay as functions and are for more advanced things.
 They are optional.